anirudh-pathaneni/Library-Management-System-with-JUnit/README.md

 ### Running JUnit Tests

+Note: Doesn't require application to be run.
+Database is initialised for tests seperately using h2 database.

 #### To run all tests from IntelliJ using Maven:

 - Open the **Maven** toolbar (located on the right side of the IntelliJ window).